microsoft/WhatTheHack/049-SQLDedicatedPoolPerf/Student/Challenge-01.md

 ## Success Criteria

 - Identify the best design for Staging tables to improve performance during load
-- Identify all the methods you can use to load data from Blob storage
+- Verify all the methods you can use to load data from Blob storage
-- Identify the best design distribution method for production tables
+- Choose the best design (distribution method) for production tables
-- Identify Data Skew and fix it
+- Check Data Skew and fix it

 ## Learning Resources